 Johan & Nyström is located at Kanavaranta 7 C, 00160 Helsinki, Finland.

 Tiedekulma Cafe is located at Aleksanterinkatu 7, Helsinki, Finland.

 Torrefazione is located at Aleksanterinkatu 50, 00100 Helsinki, Finland.

 Liquor is sold for a premium in Helsinki, so it’s key to find good spots to drink your favorite tasty beverages whether they be cocktails, beer or wine.
 Here are a few bar suggestions to get you started.

-**A21 is now permanently closed.**
+** Important Update – A21 has permanently closed.**

 A little time can make a big difference.
 Such is the case with A21, a trendy cocktail bar located in a former sex shop.
 Instead of selling sex, A21 serves sexy drinks crafted with local ingredients and top-shelf liquors.

 Sample the bar’s signature Sex in the Forest concoction with classic Nordic ingredients if you’re feeling adventurous.
 Otherwise, settle down with your favorite cocktail (or two) while you enjoy the bar’s classic ambiance.